-Quick facts about dyslexia tests
+Quick facts about the art of the dyslexia test

 Quick links to sections below:

-You can also try our simple test below.
+Try our simple test below.
 While this is only a high level assessment, it can provide some some sense of whether or not dyslexia is likely.
 For questions

 below answer yes, no or unknown.
 The test assumes the child/student is at least 5 years old.
 Scoring information is provided further below.